 6.5.6 Dynamic tests for output timing conformance

-Dynamic tests are applied to check that all the decoded samples are output and that the timing of the output of the decoder's decoded samples conforms to the specification of clauses 8, G.8, G.12, H.8 and H.12; and Annex C of ITU-T H.264 | ISO/IEC 14496-10, and to verify that the HRD models (as specified by the CPB and DPB specification in Annex C, clause G.12, or clause H.12 of ITU-T H.264 | ISO/IEC 14496-10) are not violated when the bits are delivered at the proper rate.
+Dynamic tests are applied to check that all the decoded samples are output and that the timing of the output of the decoder's decoded samples conforms to the specification of clauses 8, G.8, G.12, H.8, H.12, I.8 and I.12; and Annex C of ITU-T H.264 | ISO/IEC 14496-10, and to verify that the HRD models (as specified by the CPB and DPB specification in Annex C, clause G.12, H.12, or I.12 of ITU-T H.264 | ISO/IEC 14496-10) are not violated when the bits are delivered at the proper rate.

 The dynamic test is often easier to perform on a complete decoder system, which may include a systems decoder, a video decoder and a display process.
 It may be possible to record the output of the display process and to check that display order and timing of fields or frames are correct at the output of the display process.
 However, since the display process is not within the normative scope of ITU-T H.264 | ISO/IEC 14496-10, there may be cases where the output of the display process differs in timing or value even though the video decoder is conforming.
 In this case, the output of the video decoder itself (before the display process) would need to be captured in order to perform the dynamic tests on the video decoder.
 In particular the field or frame order and timing shall be correct.